 How to Sanitize Water In An Emergency

 During times of emergency, our priority is to secure our necessities, such as water.
-Some emergencies may interrupt water services, such as hurricanes, floods, or pipe breakage.
+Some emergencies, such as hurricanes, floods, or pipe breakage, may interrupt water services.
 At these times, clean drinking water is of absolute importance.

 Emergency Water Sources

-Safe water sources in your home may include water in your hot water tank, pipes, and ice cubes.
-Take note that you can’t use water from your toilet flush tanks or bowls, swimming pools/spas, radiators, or waterbeds.
+Safe water sources in your home may include your hot water tank, pipes, and ice cubes.
+However, you can’t use water from your toilet flush tank, bowl, swimming pools/spas, radiator, or waterbeds.

-If you need to find water sources outside your home, you can use the following sources.
+If you need to find water sources outside your home, use the following sources.

 • Natural springs